justeattakeaway/pie/apps/pie-docs/src/engineers/web-components/overview.md

 For existing users, you may be interested in our [Migration guide of Web Components to Lit 3](https://github.com/justeattakeaway/pie/wiki/PIE-Web-Components-%E2%80%90-Nuxt-2---Next-10---Vue-2-Integration).
 This guide also details some specific configurations for React, Next and Vue2.

-More guidelines coming soon! 🚀
+More guides coming soon! 🚀

 ___